ibm-cloud-docs/databases-for-postgresql-gen2/getting-started.md

 {: beta}

 This tutorial guides you through the steps to quickly start by using {{site.data.keyword.databases-for-postgresql}} on the Gen 2 platform by provisioning an instance, setting up a secure connection through a VSI and VPE, and enabling logging and monitoring.
+{: ui}

+This tutorial guides you through the steps to quickly start by using {{site.data.keyword.databases-for-postgresql}} on the Gen 2 platform by provisioning an instance, setting up a secure connection through a VSI and VPE, and enabling logging and monitoring.
+{: cli}

+This tutorial guides you through the steps to quickly start by using {{site.data.keyword.databases-for-postgresql}} on the Gen 2 platform by provisioning an instance, setting up a secure connection through a VSI and VPE, and enabling logging and monitoring.
+{: api}

 Follow these steps to complete the tutorial:
 {: ui}